 To be used with the #3 KineticEnergy options Watson and LinWatson.
 Indicates how the Watson Coriolis term should be treated.
 The option NONE discards the term altogether.
 The option EQUILIBRIUM approximates the term by using the equilibrium value of the inverse effective inertia tensor (this requires the additional specification of the #3 Inertia or #3 InertiaTensorFile keywords and the #3 CoriolisFile keyword).
-The option EXPANDED represents the term by using an n-mode expansion of the inverse effective inertia tensor (this requires the additional specification of the #3 Inertia tensor (this requires the additional specification of the #3 Inertia tensor (this requires the additional specification of the #3 Inertia or #3 InertiaTensorFile keywords and the #3 InvEffInertiaFiles keywords).
+The option EXPANDED represents the term by using an n-mode expansion of the inverse effective inertia tensor (this requires the additional specification of the #3 Inertia or #3 InertiaTensorFile keywords and the #3 InvEffInertiaFiles and #3 InvEffInertiaFiles keywords).